rust-lang/book/second-edition/src/ch01-00-introduction.md

 ## Who Rust is For

 Rust is great for many people for a variety of reasons.
-Let's discuss a few of the most important groups.
+Let’s discuss a few of the most important groups.

 ### Teams of Developers